munsie/ticalc/84/README.md

 FIGHTER
 -------

-This is a side fighter game that uses the text mode.
+This is a side fighter game that uses text mode.
 Originally written by Scott McGregor back in 1994 for the TI-82, futher optimized by myself.
 The controls are Up/Down to move your fighter, Y= to fire, Graph to pause/unpause and Clear to quit.

 ![screenshot](https://github.com/munsie/ticalc/blob/main/84/FIGHTER.png?raw=true)